Writing Playwright Tests for Sefaria

 2. Click "Fork".

-Forking creates your personal copy of the Sefaria repo on GitHub so you can make changes without affecting the main project directly.
+Forking creates your personal copy of the Sefaria repository on GitHub.
+This allows you to make changes without affecting the main project.

 Clone Your Fork Locally